Singapore Airlines: Destinations

 From 23 October 2016, Singapore Airlines resumed non-stop flights from Singapore to the United States, beginning with San Francisco.
 The route is flown by the A350-900 aircraft and includes Business, Premium Economy, and Economy classes.
 This was followed by the resumption of non-stop flights to Newark and Los Angeles from 11 October 2018 and 2 November 2018, respectively, with the delivery of the Airbus A350-900ULRs, allowing the airline to operate two of the world's longest non-stop flights again.

+World's longest non-stop scheduled flight routes

 On 14 October 2015, Singapore Airlines announced plans to resume the world's longest non-stop flight between Singapore and New York – a 15,300 km (9,500 mi), 19-hour route that the airline had dropped in 2013.
 A340-500 aircraft were formerly employed to serve this route until their retirement in 2013.

 SIA resumed the route following the acquisition of new Airbus A350-900ULR aircraft on 18 October 2018.
 At the time, Singapore Airlines Flights 21 and 22 was the longest scheduled route in the world.
-It was suspended again in March 2020 due to COVID-19 pandemic, and resumed in March 2022.
+It was suspended again in March 2020 due to the COVID-19 pandemic, and resumed in March 2022.

 On 9 November 2020, SIA relaunched the nonstop flights between Changi Airport and New York, but this time to John F. Kennedy International Airport, three times a week.
 The route, Singapore Airlines Flights 23 and 24, is the longest scheduled flight in the world.

+Joint ventures

+Singapore Airlines have established joint ventures with the following airlines: